MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  If this policy is enabled or left unset, then Renderer Code Integrity is enabled.
-This policy should only be disabled if compatibility issues are encountered with third party software that must run inside Microsoft Edge's renderer processes.
+  Setting the policy to Enabled or leaving it unset turns Renderer Code Integrity on.

-Disabling this policy has a detrimental effect on Microsoft Edge's security and stability because unknown and potentially hostile code will be allowed to load inside Microsoft Edge's renderer processes.
+Setting the policy to Disabled has a detrimental effect on Microsoft Edge's security and stability as unknown and potentially hostile code can load inside Microsoft Edge's renderer processes.
+Only turn off the policy if there are compatibility issues with third-party software that must run inside Microsoft Edge's renderer processes.

   #### Supported features: